mmondics/ocp-z-workshop/docs/index.md

-# Red Hat OpenShift on IBM Z and LinuxONE Workshop
+# Red Hat OpenShift on IBM zSystems and LinuxONE Workshop

-Welcome to the Red Hat OpenShift on IBM Z and LinuxONE workshop.
+Welcome to the Red Hat OpenShift on IBM zSystems and LinuxONE workshop.
 Below you can find the workshop agenda, presentations, and lab documentation.

 ## Agenda